PapaCharlie9/insane-limits/README.md

 This plugin is a customizable limits/rules enforcer.
 It allows you to setup and enforce limits based on player statistics, and server state.

-It tracks extensive Battlelog stats, and round stats.
+It tracks extensive Battlelog stats and round stats.
 If you feel that there is a stat, or aggregate, or information that really needs to be included, post feedback on the PRoCon forums.
 The plugin supports events like OnKill, OnTeamKill, OnJoin, OnSpawn, etc. You are able to perform actions triggered by those events.

-For a full list of examples, jump to the index in the <a href="http://www.phogue.net/forumvb/showthread.php?3448-Insane-Limits-Examples" >Insane Limits - Examples thread.</a>
+Version 0.9.4.0 and later is optionally integrated with a MySQL server (using the Battlelog Cache plugin).
+This enables caching of Battlelog stats fetching, which over time should reduce the delay caused by restarting Procon/enabling Insane Limits when your server is full.
+This should also reduce load on Battlelog, which in turn will reduce the number of Web errors and exceptions.
+This version is compatible with TrueBalancer and other plugins that use stats fetching.

+Several limits have been developed and can be found in the <a href="http://www.phogue.net/forumvb/forumdisplay.php?36-Plugin-Enhancements">Procon Plugin Enhancements forum</a>.

 By default, the plugin ships with **virtual_mode** set to _True_.
 This allows you to test your limits/rules without any risk of accidentally kicking or banning anyone.
 Once you feel your limits/rules are ready, you can disable **virtual_mode**.